Winter is on its way, or essentially, is here for much of the country. What does that mean for your hot tub?

 If you’re going to keep using your spa this winter, you can still save some energy by adding extra insulation.

-Keep in mind, a thermal blanket might not make much of a difference if your spa cover is old and heavy.
+Keep in mind that a thermal blanket might not make much of a difference if your spa cover is old and heavy.
 Once the air pockets inside the foam fill up with water, your cover no longer has any insulating value.

 Replace the spa cover every 5 years or so, it will keep your spa temperature up and your utility bill down.